 The Riden family owns a large rural property on County Road 10 east of Vankleek Hill, which was also the home of the Grand Barn campground until it closed after the 2016 season.
 They have their own large gardens for personal use, an immense barn and full water access around the entire property.
 Riden realized he could use the empty space where the trailers used to sit as a location for multiple individual garden plots which people could use to plant their own gardens.
 However by that time, it was already too late to implement the idea for the current season.

 “The focus for this year was feeding our family, so we expanded our own personal gardens in the spring,” Riden says, pointing out individual sections of produce while conducting a tour of his family’s garden – which was doubled in size for 2020.
 “We decided if we were going to do this, we had to ensure we could help ourselves first before we could think of helping others.”

 Once their own gardens were planted, thoughts turned again to the idea of modifying the old campground space into a community garden.
-At this point, Riden’s sister Celta joined the project and once on board, suggested the name ‘Homestead on Country Road 10’.
+At this point, Riden’s sister Celta joined the project and once on board, suggested the name ‘Homestead on County Road 10’.
 Thaila Riden believes the moniker is perfect for the concept the family has in mind.